-Before joining CNBC, Cohn was an anchor and reporter for ABC affiliate WZZM in Grand Rapids, Mich.
-He has also worked as an anchor and reporter for NBC affiliateWEAU in Eau Claire, Wis., and for Wisconsin Public Radio and Television.
+Before joining CNBC, Cohn was an anchor and reporter for ABC affiliate WZZM in GrandRapids, Michigan.
+He has also worked as an anchor and reporter for NBC affiliateWEAU in Eau Claire, Wisconsin, and for Wisconsin Public Radio and Television inMadison, Wisconsin.

-A native of Chicago, Cohn holds a degree in journalism from the University ofWisconsin, where he currently serves on the advisory board of the Center for Journalism Ethics.
+A native of Chicago, Cohn holds a degree in journalism from the University ofWisconsin, where he currently serves on the Board of Visitors for the School ofJournalism and Mass Communication.
+He was a founding member of the advisory board for the Center for Journalism Ethics.

 In2005, the University honored him with its annual award for DistinguishedService to Journalism.